 Organizations interested in participating should contact:

-Christine Orlando, Senior Program Officer, at [email protected], or call 570.752.3930, press 2.
+Christine Orlando, Senior Program Officer, at [email protected], or call 570.752.3930 ext.
+2

-All contributions are administered through the Central Susquehanna Community Foundation, a 501(c)(3) organization, and are tax deductible to the extent provided by law.
-IRS regulations require us to state that no goods or services were provided in consideration for your gift and the Central Susquehanna Community Foundation has exclusive legal control over the contributed assets.
-The official registration and financial information of the Central Susquehanna Community Foundation may be obtained from the PA Dept. of State by calling toll free, within PA, 1-800-732-0999.
+All contributions are administered through the Community Giving Foundation, a 501(c)(3) organization, and are tax deductible to the extent provided by law.
+IRS regulations require us to state that no goods or services were provided in consideration for your gift and the Community Giving Foundation has exclusive legal control over the contributed assets.
+The official registration and financial information of the Community Giving Foundation may be obtained from the PA Dept. of State by calling toll free, within PA, 1-800-732-0999.
 Registration does not imply endorsement.